 - Fall asleep to the sounds of the ocean if your site is on the west (ocean) side

-- Highway noise if your site is near the entrance of the campground (east side) that will likely override the sounds of the ocean
+- Highway noise if your site is near the entrance of the campground (east side).
+Noise will likely override the sounds of the ocean

-- Cliff erosion has necessitated wire safety fences that are not attractive and keep you further from the ocean’s than you might like (except for one corner area)
+- Cliff erosion has necessitated wire safety fences that are not attractive.
+They keep you further from the ocean’s than you might like (except for one corner area)

 - Nightly rates are pricey compared to most RV parks (but not for this area)

 If you’re keen to explore the sights of San Francisco from a convenient location, this is a great base to safely park your RV while you head downtown to play.
-It offers the best of both worlds, with easy access to the city, conveniences, proximity to popular tourist attractions and a peaceful, scenic place to decompress after a big day out.
+San Fransisco RV Resort offers the best of both worlds, with easy access to the city, conveniences, proximity to popular tourist attractions.
+It can be a peaceful, place to decompress after a big day out.
 Be sure to take the time to sit on the benches and watch the whales.
 And enjoy your stay.